Daisy Quokka: World's Scariest Animal: Plot

 Long ago on Quokka Rocks, a peaceful tropical island ten kilometers off the coast of Sanctuary City, tourists discovered the quokkas.
-People found their iconic smile so adorable that soon, everyone wanted to take selfies with them and quokkas quickly became very popular for being the “Cutest Animal”.
+People found their iconic smile so adorable that soon everyone wanted to take selfies with them and quokkas quickly became very popular for being the "Cutest Animal".
 Many years later, quokkas have evolved and now work as attractions on Quokka Rocks, which has now become a famous tourist destination, where all of the tourists come to take pictures with the quokkas.
-Daisy, a highly optimistic quokka has grown tired of the same old routine of taking pictures with the tourists and wants to achieve the impossible – to win the annual “World's Scariest Games” where animals from around the world compete for the “World's Scariest Animal” championship, just like her childhood hero, the legendary five-time WSG champion Frankie Scales the crocodile, and often follows his motto, “Never give up on your dreams.”
-But when Daisy tries to explain her dream to her parents, who own the tourism industry on the island, they believe Daisy's dream to be a bad idea, as quokkas are meant to be cute and cuddly, not fierce and scary.
+Daisy, a highly optimistic quokka has grown tired of the same old routine of taking pictures with the tourists and wants to achieve the impossible – to win the annual "World's Scariest Games" where animals from around the world compete for the "World's Scariest Animal" championship, just like her childhood hero, the legendary five-time WSG champion Frankie Scales the crocodile, and often follows his motto, "Never give up on your dreams".
+When Daisy tries to explain her dream to her parents, who own the tourism industry on the island, they believe Daisy's dream to be a bad idea, as quokkas are meant to be cute and cuddly, not fierce and scary.
 Instead, her parents want Daisy to become the new face of Quokka Rocks.

-So, at her parents' behest, Daisy boards the ferry to Sanctuary City to go out and take photos with everyone to promote tourism.
-When she arrives in the city, after dragging her stand up a steep hill, (a reference to the scene in Kung Fu Panda) Daisy makes it to the WSG arena, where she finds out that qualifying rounds are beginning the next day to find two athletes to compete in the games.
-Daisy also meets Ronda Saltie, a female crocodile who is also the top athlete for the WSG tournament.
-However, Ronda is mean to Daisy and also scoffs at the notion of a quokka competing in the WSG, and tells Daisy that the only way she can try out for the games is if she can find a coach willing to teach her.
+At her parents' behest, Daisy boards the ferry to Sanctuary City to go out and take photos with everyone to promote tourism.
+When she arrives in the city, after dragging her stand up a steep hill, Daisy makes it to the WSG arena, where she finds out that qualifying rounds are beginning the next day to find two athletes to compete in the games.
+Daisy also meets Ronda Saltie, a female crocodile who is also the top athlete for the WSG tournament, but Ronda is mean to Daisy and also scoffs at the notion of a quokka competing in the WSG, and tells Daisy that the only way she can try out for the games is if she can find a coach willing to teach her.